Richard Horden: Projects

 The International Space Station, founded on decades of international experience, and incorporating permanent and long-term human presence in space, also requires the leap from human to humane environment on board.
 Everyday life in microgravity is turned upside down.
-The seat restraint component of this Astronaut Workstation was tested in microgravity on the International Space Station in 2007 - 2010.
+The seat restraint component of this Astronaut Workstation was tested in microgravity on the International Space Station in 2007 – 2010.

 The human body itself follows completely different static and motion schemes than those of a 1g environment.
 Every item used must be prevented from floating away.
 Minimal mass and multi-functionality are not aesthetic guidelines but a simple necessity.

-The microgravity projects, conducted since 1998 in collaboration with the department for astronautics, Eduard Igenbergs, at TU Munich and NASA's Johnson Space Center in Houston, put their main emphasis on the formulation of design criteria for the functional organization of workplaces and leisure areas on board the ISS.
+The microgravity projects, conducted since 1998 in collaboration with the department for astronautics, Eduard Igenbergs, at the Technical University of Munich and NASA's Johnson Space Center in Houston, put their main emphasis on the formulation of design criteria for the functional organization of workplaces and leisure areas on board the ISS.
 Individual groups proposed solutions for standardized sanitary, sleeping and living racks within the habitation module.